Share the Meal

 If you're interested in how we plan our worship, you can look at our script.
 Our blog is also a treasure trove of information.
 "Squeezebox" is a section where we post all the music we sing in worship.
 There are blog posts about our practice of singing here and here.
 If you're interested in our governance system, check out our Rule of Life.

-We’re glad you’re here, and are looking forward to getting to know you and being known, too.
+We’re glad you’re here, and are looking forward to getting to know you and worshipping with you too.
 Thank you for visiting, and thank you for your support!

 Why is your worship centered around a meal?